slamora/brackets-wiki/Troubleshooting.md

 If Brackets won't launch, check the permissions of the main executable files.
 On Mac OS X and Cygwin on Windows, they should be:
     drwxr-xr-x

 Some archiving programs, such as [Keka](http://www.kekaosx.com/en/) don't appear to preserve file permissions when unarchiving zip files.
+(More info [here](https://github.com/adobe/brackets/issues/1158)).

 If you run into this issue on Mac, try to unarchive the zip file by using Finder.